Lean-Korea/TeX-LEAN/README_githubDesktop.md

 5. Add or edit files in the explorer.

-6. After editing, click "commit to [your branch name]" to commit.
+6. After editing, click "commit to [your_branch_name]" to commit.

-1. Make a new branch.
+7. After commiting, click "push origin" to push.

-    ```
+8. Making a pull request by clicking "Create Pull Request".

-    git checkout -b your_branch_name
+9. After all CI pass and getting at least two approvements, one of the admins would merge your pull request.

-    ```
+## How to write a file

-2. Write a lean file that formalizes a statement of an exercise.
+1. Write a lean file that formalizes a statement of an exercise.
   - Name of each file must be of the form `DF_{Chapter}_{Section}_lean`.
     - **One section for one lean file**.
 Make one if there is no such file.
   - The file goes into the directory `Formal/DF_{Chapter}`.